software-mansion/react-native-reanimated/README.md

 Because `Animated.Clock` just extends the `Animated.Value` you can use it in the same places (operations) where you can pass any type of animated node.

-## At most once evaluation (the algorithm)

-Unlike the original `Animated` library where each node could have been evaluated many times within a single frame, `react-native-reanimated` restricts each node to be evaluated at most once in a frame.
-This restriction is required for nodes that have side-effects to be used (e.g. [`set`](#set) or [`startClock`](#startClock)).
-When node is evaluated (e.g. in case of an [`add`](#add) node we want to get a sum of the input nodes) its value is cached.
-If within the next frame there are other nodes that want to use the output of that node instead of evaluating we return cached value.
-This notion also helps with performance as we can try to evaluate as few nodes as expected.
-The current algorithm for making decisions of which nodes to evaluate works as follows:
- 1. for each frame we first analyze the generated events (e.g. touch stream).
-It is possible that events may update some animated values.
- 2. Then we update values that correspond to [clock](#clocks) nodes that are "running".
- 3. We traverse the node's tree starting from the nodes that have been updated in the current cycle and we look for final nodes that are connected to views.
- 4. If we found nodes connected to view properties we evaluate them.
-This can recursively trigger evaluation for their input nodes etc.
- 5. After everything is done we check if some "running" clocks exists.
-If so we enqueue a callback to be evaluated with the next frame and start over from pt 1.
-Otherwise we do nothing.

 ## Blocks

 Blocks are just an arrays of nodes that are being evaluated in a particular order and return the value of the last node.
 It can be created using [`block`](#block) command but also when passed as an argument to other nodes the [`block`](#block) command can be omitted and we can just pass a nodes array directly.
 See an example below: